+Your life insurance benefit depends on which option is available to you under your CBA.
+The options are shown in the table on the previous page.
 Your life insurance benefit will be paid to your beneficiary(ies) if you die while you are eligible for coverage or within the 31-day period immediately following the date coverage ends.